 State Qualifiers.
 Each district tournament champion qualifies for the state tournament.
-In Class A, the six district champions, plus the two remaining non-district champions with the highest wildcard point average shall qualify for the state tournament.
-In Classes B & C, the six district champions, plus the two remaining non-district champions with the highest wildcard point average shall qualify for the state tournament.
+The six district champions, plus the two remaining non-district champions with the highest wildcard point average shall qualify for the state tournament.

+Wildcard System

-Wildcard Criteria.
-The results of only those games played against varsity teams of schools in Nebraska and of varsity teams in states contiguous to Nebraska will be used to:
+All contests played against the varsity teams of schools located within Nebraska and against the varsity teams of schools located in other states will be used to determine the wildcard point average.